 We look after memorials, monuments and war graves throughout New Zealand.
 We also commission the construction of new memorials, such as the New Zealand Memorial in London and the planned National War Memorial Park in Wellington.
 We work with other government agencies to arrange military commemorations at the National War Memorial.

 The use of symbols like the New Zealand Flag, the New Zealand Coat of Arms and New Zealand's National Anthems is covered by legislation that we administer along with the Protected Objects Act 1975.
 This controls the trading of taonga tūturu and places limitations on the exports of objects.

 We also allocate contestable funding for commemorating Waitangi Day events and manage the government indemnity scheme for touring exhibitions.

-The Heritage Services Branch comprises five teams: the First World War Centenary Programme, the History Group, Heritage Operations, the Reference Group and the Web Team.
+The Heritage Services Branch comprises four teams: the First World War Centenary Programme, the History Group, Heritage Operations and the Web Team.
 The branch is managed by Sarah Ingram, Heritage Services Branch Manager.